Questions and Answers

 If you would like to order the “The Cunningham Panel™” as a parent please contact a physician that can order the test directly from Wieslab.
 A physician must order the “The Cunningham Panel™” of tests before we can process the specimen and the physician will receive the test report.

 - Please print and fill out one of the request forms that you can find on this page.
 Remember to fill out the request form completely with patient data and contact details.
-Tick test panel 564 to order "The Cunningham Panel™" if you are using the request form for neurology testing.
+Tick test panel 564 to order "The Cunningham Panel™".

 - We will send the test report to the physician / hospital / clinic specified on the request form under contact person.
 If the contact person is different from where the invoice should be sent please specify this clearly on the request form.

-- Take a venous or capillary blood sample in a polypropylene tube without additive, let the sample clot and centrifuge it.
+- Take a venous or capillary blood sample in a plain glass tube (red cap) without additive, let the sample clot and centrifuge it.
 Send the sample (1-3 mL serum) by courier to: Wieslab AB, Lundavägen 151, 21224, Malmö, Sweden.
-Send the sample in a small box with the test tube inside wrapped in bubble wrap.
+Send the sample between two cold packs in a small box.

 - The test panel is complicated and takes several weeks to perform.
 Consequently a test report takes up to 8 weeks to be delivered to the requesting physician.